 🏢 Business Model & Competitive Advantage

-• Punjab National Bank (PNB) is a leading public sector bank with a wide branch network and strong retail presence.
+• Punjab National Bank (PNB) is a leading PSU bank with nationwide presence.

-• Competitive advantage lies in government backing, large customer base, and improving profitability.
+• Competitive advantage lies in government backing, large branch network, and retail lending base.

 📈 Entry Zone & Long-Term Guidance